altanai/unifiedCommunicator/README.md

-## Unified Communcator and Collaborator for Enterperise
+# UUnified Communicator and Collaborator for Enterprise

 Modular enterprise communicator solution for enterprise based communication and collaboration .
 Use sipml5 client side libarary to provide webRTC based media stream capture and propagration from client side without external plugins.